External search engine optimization (SEO)

 External search engines (SEs) index the web at frequent intervals and rank pages based on content and confidence.
 To be ranked effectively, pages that must be indexed by external SEs should meet certain standards.

-Commerce listing pages powered by Coveo are typically rich with content that should be indexed by external crawlers.
+Commerce listing pages powered by the Coveo Platform are typically rich with content that should be indexed by external crawlers.
 Keep in mind that external SE crawlers trigger queries as well as many requests against your website to index your web pages.
 You may want to minimize the impact of these queries/requests.
 To learn how, see Exclude search interfaces from external search engines.

 Note

 Search-driven content that’s frequently changing such as search pages and recommendation interfaces is irrelevant from an SEO perspective and should therefore not be indexed by external SEs.
-Consider using static content along with dynamic content.
+Consider using static content along with dynamic content. |

 Server-side versus client-side rendering